The most Instagrammable Christmas spots in London 2026

 There’s nowhere more festive than London at this time of year.
 I usually go for a few days in November or early December to do a bit of Christmas shopping, have a look round the decorations and, of course, go to Winter Wonderland.

-So for all of you who are going to London this December, I thought I’d put together this list of the most Instagrammable Christmas spots in London to get you feeling festive!
+So for all of you who are in or going to London this December, I thought I’d put together this list of the most Instagrammable Christmas spots in London to get you feeling festive!

 Peggy Porschen Cakes